pandening/YahooWeatherApis/README.md

   classs.
 ####1.the Aim of this library is to simply the programming for getting weather information.
 ####2.the another of this library is to get more weather information.
-  so,if you ant to get much weather information and just want to use a interface to get the whole
+  so,if you want to get much weather information and just want to use a interface to get the whole
   what you want.you can clone it,and use it.
 #how to use it?
   this is the key question i am care about.simple,just simple,there are 2 ways to set up your app